stickshift/stickshift.github.io/articles/llama-12344/index.md

 # Context Layers

 Next, we'll implement `LlamaAttention`, `LlamaFFN`, and `LlamaLayer` modules that implement the attention and feedforward network blocks in a single decoder layer.
-This where all the Transformer magic happens, and there is a lot going on here.
+There is a lot going on here.
 For the purposes of this post, the important takeaway is simply that the logic is arranged into reusable building blocks.

 :::{card}
 *For more details on the implementation, please refer to [Transformer Teardown: Llama 3.1](/articles/llama1/) where we walk through each step one by one.*